 MLA approved locksmiths are fully vetted, so have had a full criminal record background check done.

-Yet another reason to make sure you use an MLA licensed locksmith
+Yet another reason to make sure you use an MLA Approved locksmith